Conjugate Method Simplified: Exercise Rotation Guide

 The conjugate method generates substantial amounts of training data across multiple exercises and rep ranges.
 Effective tracking becomes essential for:

-Tracking your training sessions helps you identify which exercise variations produce the best carryover to your competition lifts, allowing you to refine your exercise selection over time.
+Logging each session helps you spot which exercise variations produce the best carryover to your competition lifts, so you can refine your selection over time.
+Recording load, reps, and RPE on every set gives you the trail you need to compare variations honestly rather than relying on memory.

 Getting Started with Conjugate Training